jmaki17/Ecooli_BCB546X-Fall2017/Heshiki_et_al_ 2017.md

 ### File Acquisition, Inspection, Cleaning

+The first step in the technical processing of this data is the acquisition of files by accession number using SRA toolkit.

 ---

 sratoolkit.2.8.2-1-mac64/bin/fastq-dump SRR5312479	#Downloading the hospital reads as a fastq file using the SRA toolkit provided through NCBI